ernestgwilsonii/aws-serverless-example_with_aws-sercrets-manager/README.md

 # Edit file and set your specific values
 vi secrets.json

+# Edit serverless.yml and set your account number on line 8
+vi +8 serverless.yml

 # Create and upload your secrets to AWS Secrets Manager
 aws secretsmanager --region us-east-1 create-secret --name frcSlackNotifierSecrets \
     --description "FRC Slack Notifier secrets created with the CLI" \